Macedonian Ruins

 • love your wife as much as (or more than) you love yourself

-• serve and protect her as you would your most prized, delicate, and precious gift
+• serve and protect her as you would your most prized, delicate, and precious possession

 Wives: